-11. If you are using the Council's Recruitment Service, the Team will request references using a standard template (Page 10).
+9. If you are using the Council's Recruitment Service, the Team will request references using a standard template (Page 10).
 This template has been designed to ask specific questions relating to the applicant.
-If, for some reason, you approach referees direct you should always use this template.
+If, for some reason, you respond to references directly you should always use this template.